⚠️ PLEASE READ THIS ‧ I downloaded the asset and it's not the latest version / it's not working / I don't have all the files

 I really love the asset, is there any way I can help ?

-My name is Renaud Forestié, I'm a French game designer from Bordeaux.
+My name is Renaud Forestié, I'm a French game designer based in Montreal, Canada.

 15 years spent as a freelance art director and game designer.